-i.
-S Corporation Stock and Subchapter S Trusts - Grantor Trusts, QSSTs and ESBTs.

-(1) Grantor Trusts.
+- k.
+S Corporation Stock and Subchapter S Trusts Grantor Trusts, QSSTs and ESBTs. - (1) Grantor Trusts.
 Grantor trusts are qualified S corporation shareholders.
-The Medicare tax does not apply to grantor trusts (but the net investment income from the trust is treated as owned by the grantor, and will be taxed based on the grantor's individual threshold (\$250,000/\$200,000)).
-Prop.
-Reg. §1.1411-3(b)(5).
+The §1411 tax does not apply to grantor trusts (but the net investment income from the trust is treated as owned by the grantor, and will be taxed based on the grantor's individual threshold (\$250,000/\$200,000)).
+Reg. §1.1411-3(b)(1)(v).
+Material participation is tested based on participation by the grantor.
+See General Explanation of the Tax Reform Act of 1986 by the Staff of the Joint Committee on Taxation, at 242, n.33.

 A common estate planning strategy involves the transfer of S corporation stock to grantor trusts.
-If the client materially participates in the business of the S corporation, income from the S corporation should not be a passive activity as to the client, and would not be subject to the Medicare tax.
-If a parent transfers S corporation stock directly to children (not in grantor trusts), and if the parent materially participates in the business but the children do not, the parent's portion of the S corporation mill be (but tested against the children's threshold (\$250,000/\$200,000)).
+If the client materially participates in the business of the S corporation, income from the S corporation should not be a passive activity as to the client, and would not be subject to the §1411 tax.
+If a parent transfers S corporation stock directly to children (not in grantor trusts), and if the parent materially participates in the business but the children do not, the parent's portion of the S corporation income will not be subject to the §1411 tax, but the children's portion will be (but tested against the children's threshold (\$250,000/\$200,000)).